A brief history of Walker Church

 He was already a national leader in the ongoing struggle for gay dignity within the United Methodist Church.
 For years he had organized the Methodist float in the Minneapolis Gay Pride parade, usually taking vacation time from the conservative churches he was serving to make it to the Sunday morning parade lineup.
 (At Walker, which formally embraced GLBT folks as a reconciling congregation in 1988, Walter just relocated the Gay Pride Sunday celebration to 3rd Street South.)

-Walker Church is growing again, with young families bringing more children to Sunday school than at any time in the past half-century.
+Under Walter’s leadership, Walker began growing again, with young families bringing more children to Sunday school than at any time in the past half-century.
 Easter Sunday 2009 drew an estimated 200 people, also a modern record.
-Monthly free meals are reconnecting Walker with its neighbors.
-The building is getting an energy-saving green makeover for its 100th birthday, thanks to Wayne Bailey and the rest of the insulation-blowing trustees.
-The church welcomes gatherings of Muslims at Ramadan and young political activists alike.
+Monthly free meals reconnected Walker with its neighbors.
+The building got an energy-saving green makeover for its 100th birthday, thanks to Wayne Bailey and the rest of the insulation-blowing trustees.
+The church welcomed gatherings of Muslims at Ramadan and young political activists alike.

 Risen Once More